Creating Custom Kubernetes Resources using Kubebuilder

 spaceships.expanse.blog.webischia.com 2020-10-31T11:04:34Z

-Describing the CRD will show us the fields we set in types.go file.
+And describing it echoes back exactly the fields we set in the types.go file.

 $ kubectl describe crd spaceships.expanse.blog.webischia.com